desk-framework/desk/docs/content/en/docs/topics/logging-i18n/internationalization.md

 - {@link I18nProvider.getAttributes}

-This method should return an object that includes _at least_ a locale identifier (e.g. `en-US`) as the `locale` property.
-In addition, the following properties are used by Desk itself:
+This method should return an object that includes _at least_ a locale identifier (e.g. `en-US`).
+The object may have the following properties:

+- `locale` — The locale identifier.
-- `rtl` — Indicates whether the language follows a right-to-left writing system.
+- `rtl` — Indicates whether the language follows a right-to-left writing system (optional, defaults to false).
-- `decimalSeparator` — The character that's placed before decimals in regular number notation (i.e. either `.` or `,`).
+- `decimalSeparator` — The character that's placed before decimals in regular number notation (i.e. decimal point, either `.` or `,`, defaults to `.` if omitted).

 ### Handling translations

 The {@link I18nProvider} interface includes a method that's used to translate text.
-This method is invoked automatically from {@link LazyString.translate()}, to translate all text passed to `strf`, which may include both markers and placeholders.
+This method is invoked automatically from {@link LazyString.translate()}, to (lazily) translate all text passed to `strf`, which may include both markers and placeholders.

 - {@link I18nProvider.getText}

-While Desk doesn't provide a standard way to store and retrieve translations, the `getText` method typically uses a `Map` or a similar data structure to store translations, either indexed by a marker or by the full text.
+While Desk doesn't provide a standard way to store and retrieve translations, the `getText` method typically uses a `Map` or a similar data structure to store translations, either indexed by a marker (see above) or by the full text in the source language.
 If a translation is not found, the method may use a fallback language, or return the original string.
 Any markers and descriptions still left in the translation will be removed automatically.

-**Finding text to translate** — In a simple app, providing translations for all text can be done manually, and translations may even be stored in the code.
+**Finding text to translate** — In a simple app, providing translations for all text can be done manually, and translations can be stored within the source code.

-For larger applications, external tooling can be used to extract text from your code, and manage translations in a separate file or database.
+For larger applications, external tooling can be used to extract text from your code, and you'll need to manage translations in a separate file or database.

 - If you use markers consistently, you can use a tool to extract all markers using a regular expression.
-- If you don't use markers, you can still extract text by searching for `strf(...`, `withText(...`, and `withLabel(...` in your code, and analyze their (first) string arguments.
+- If you don't use markers, you can still extract text by searching for `strf(...` in your code, and analyze their (first) string arguments.
 - If you use JSX without markers, you'll also need to extract text from JSX tag content.

+After you've established a process for finding the source text (or markers) in your application code, the steps for providing and storing translations depends entirely on your ops and deployment processes, and are outside the scope of this documentation.

 ### Handling plural forms

 The {@link I18nProvider} interface includes a method that's used to pluralize text.
-This method is invoked automatically from {@link LazyString.format()}, with the number value (argument to `strf`) and specified plural forms (from the format string).
+This method is invoked automatically from {@link LazyString.format()}, with a number value (argument to `strf`) and specified plural forms (from the format string).

 - {@link I18nProvider.getPlural}

+This method should return one of the provided plural forms based on the input number value.
+For example, a method for the English language would return the first form only if the input value is exactly 1, and the second form otherwise.

 ### Handling formatting

-Finally, the {@link I18nProvider} interface includes a method that's used to format arbitrary data.
+Finally, the {@link I18nProvider} interface also includes a method that's used to format arbitrary data.
 This method is invoked automatically from {@link LazyString.format()}.

 - {@link I18nProvider.format}

-The `format` method can be used to format any kind of data, including dates, times, and numbers in a particular currency.
-The value to be formatted is passed as the first argument, and the format is passed as the second _and any subsequent_ arguments — which can be used to specify date/time formats, or currencies.
-Typically, the type is specified in a format string using `%{local|...}` or `%[name:local|...]` placeholders.
+The `format` method can be used to format any kind of data, including dates, times, and money (currency) values.
+The value to be formatted is passed as the first argument, and the format is passed as the second _and any subsequent_ arguments — which can be used to specify date/time formats, or e.g. currency symbols.
+Typically, the type is specified within the format string using `%{local|...}` or `%[name:local|...]` placeholders.

 > **Note:** Desk doesn't specify minimum requirements for the types of data that can be formatted, or the formats that are supported.
-The `format` method is intentionally flexible, and can be adapted to your application while maintaining a consistent interface.
+The `format` method is intentionally flexible, allows for fallback (sub)types, and can be adapted to your application while maintaining a consistent interface.

 ### Example